 I2C - Receive Data from Arduino UNO

 In the previous example “I2C – Send Data to Arduino UNO” , Ameba, the I2C master, transmits data to the Arduino UNO, the I2C slave.
-As to this example, Ameba is the I2C master, and receives data from the Arduino UNO, which is the I2C slave.
+Whereas in this example, Ameba is the I2C master, and receives data from the Arduino UNO, which is the I2C slave.

 - Setting up Arduino Uno to be I2C Slave